jve89/handshake/docs/ROADMAP.md

 - API access and integrations
 - Analytics and usage reporting
 - Localization and multi-language support
 - Public branding and custom domains
+- **Inbox support for recipients with accounts**
+  - Handshakes submitted by logged-in users appear in their personal inbox
+  - New dashboard route: `/dashboard/inbox`
+  - Submissions are linked to sender accounts where applicable
+  - Each public handshake page optionally shows a **“Log in to save to inbox”** button
+  - Anonymous use still fully supported (login not required to submit)

 ---